eamena-project/eamena-arches-dev/dbs/database.eamena/README.md

 https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena

-This is the Bulk Upload procedure.
 An unformated is our original dataset, whereas a formated dataset is a Bulk Upload.
-In any cases your dataset will have to be formated for the EAMENA database.
-The EAMENA team is currently developping a computer routine allowing to automatise the generation of ready-made citation for the different data subset (see ["How-to-cite"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#readme)).
-For the moment, we suggest that you assign a DOI to your dataset (Zenodo, etc.) and publish it as a *data paper* in a specialised journal ([JOAD](https://openarchaeologydata.metajnl.com/), [IAJ](https://archaeologydataservice.ac.uk/about/the-internet-archaeology-journal/), etc.).
+In any cases your dataset will have to be formated for the EAMENA database: this is the [Bulk Upload procedure](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bulk#readme).
 Before assigning a DOI to your dataset, and publishing it as a *data paper*, we suggest two routes:

 1. **Unformated dataset** route: publish your dataset 'as-it-is', respecting only the FAIR guidelines.
 So, there is no need for you to reformat the columns, values, etc.
 2. **Formated dataset** route: publish your dataset as a EAMENA-compliant dataset that can be uploaded directly into EAMENA via the Bulk Upload process.
-Following this route will improve the FAIRability of your data (sustainibility of our database, open-access, etc.)
+Following this route will improve the FAIRability (sustainibility of our database, open-access, etc.).
+Indeed, the process of making your compliant can already be mentioned in your *data paper* (see, and reuse, this [JOAD template](https://github.com/eamena-project/eamena-arches-dev/blob/main/data/bibref/templates/template_joad.md))

 In both cases, the EAMENA team will balance the effort needed to format your dataset into a EAMENA-compliant structure and the interest of you research for the endangered archaeology.
-If your dataset complies to EAMENA policies, we will:

-* review your dataset
-* make it properly citable
+If your dataset complies to EAMENA policies, we will (1) review your dataset and (2) make it properly citable.

+The EAMENA team is currently developping a computer routine allowing to automatise the generation of ready-made citation for the different data subset (see ["How-to-cite"](https://github.com/eamena-project/eamena-arches-dev/tree/main/data/bibref#readme)).
+For the moment, we suggest that you assign a DOI to your dataset (Zenodo, etc.) and publish it as a *data paper* in a specialised journal ([JOAD](https://openarchaeologydata.metajnl.com/), [IAJ](https://archaeologydataservice.ac.uk/about/the-internet-archaeology-journal/), etc.).